giorgiopizz/gen_studies/README.md

         * `reweight_card`: path to the reweight card to parse
         * `ops`: list of active operators (subset of the ones specified in the reweight_card)
 * `branches`: the subset of branches that will be read from all the root files
-* `object_selections`: a function that takes the events (as awkward array) and creates all the collections and columns needed for your analysis
+* `object_defintions`: a function that takes the events (as awkward array) and creates all the collections and columns needed for your analysis
-* `selections`: a function that takes the events and returns a subset of them based on some cuts
+* `get_regions`: a function that returns a dictionary with all the regions and corresponding function to select a subset of events based on some cuts
 * `get_variables`: a function that returns a dictionary with all the variables.
 Each key (variable name) should have the following structure:
 ```python
 def get_variables():